 Enter the value to be paid in US dollars ($).
 An estimated value in the contractor’s local currency and the current exchange rate is visible below the entry box for your reference.

 Exchange rates constantly fluctuate and the currency exchange does not occur until the ACH debit clears.
 Because of this, the amount is only an estimated value and the final deposit amount may differ based on the deposit date.

-The individual amount for a contractor must equal or exceed $200 USD.
-If the amount is below that threshold, an error message will appear directly below the entry box.
+The individual amount for a contractor must equal or exceed $200 USD, but cannot exceed $25,000 USD.
+If the amount is not within this range, an error message will appear directly below the entry box.